eascodes/100-days-code/log.md

 **Thoughts** It feels nice to get back to HTML & CSS after working with JavaScript for a few days.
 I'm really excited about this project!

 **Link(s) to work** https://github.com/eascodes?tab=repositories

+## Day 22: November 16, 2021

+**Today's Progress**: Today I created the first drafts of the landing page and "About" page for the bakery website.

+**Thoughts** My favorite part was doing the styling for my links/buttons (I love the :hover function).
+The most challenging part was aligning items with CSS flexbox.
+I found it extremely helpful to create colorful borders for all of the items/containers while working with them.
+Making my landing page responsive on several screen sizes/types was easier than I anticipated - hopefully the other website pages are the same!

+**Link(s) to work** https://github.com/eascodes?tab=repositories